kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

   to be set though)
 - scheduler reverts to the original behavior of scheduling one pod at a time ignoring existence of `PodGroup` objects and pods being linked to them
+- On downgrade, kube-scheduler should be downgraded first (to stop processing the new fields) before kube-apiserver is downgraded.
+Existing `PodGroup` objects remain in etcd but are ignored.

 ### Version Skew Strategy